DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 explain why the emergence of democracies remains tricky and awkward.
 It also explains how the Internet came to be seen as a powerful medium to foster collective intelligence.
-From Pierre Levy’s *Collective Intelligence* to Pisani and Piotet’s *The Alchemy of Crowds* and Surowiecki’s *The Wisdom of Crowds*, there have been numerous writings which portrayed the Internet’s capacity to reformat the practical modalities of coordination and coproduction of knowledge and
+From Pierre Levy’s *Collective Intelligence* to Pisani and Piotet’s *The Alchemy of Multitude* and Surowiecki’s *The Wisdom of Crowds*, there have been numerous writings which portrayed the Internet’s capacity to reformat the practical modalities of coordination and coproduction of knowledge and